Magento 2: Models, Resource Models and Collections in 2026

 This is required to support the inherited AbstractModel methods getResource() and getCollection().

 Method getCollection() is deprecated.
 It won’t be used in future Magento 2 versions.
-It’s required to use collection factory instead for avoiding conflicts with your code.
+It’s required to use the collection factory instead to avoid conflicts with your code.

 The model has no direct access to the database, only the resource models.

-Models contain methods only for managing objects with data which is supposed to be prepared for saving to a database or loading to a frontend.
+Models contain methods only for managing objects with data that is supposed to be prepared for saving to a database or loading to a frontend.
 Even method load was “moved” to a resource model and will be deprecated from a model in future versions of Magento 2.
-It also contains different useful flags which are used for validating data before setting to database or preventing from unecessary transactions to database if a data in an object wasn’t changed.
-It’s used in method save() in the \Magento\Eav\Model\Entity class depending on different Magento 2 entities:
+It also contains different useful flags which are used for validating data before setting to database or preventing unnecessary transactions to the database if the data in an object hasn’t changed.
+It’s used in the method save() in the \Magento\Eav\Model\Entity class, depending on different Magento 2 entities:

-Except load() method Magento2 model also contains the deprecated CRUD (“CRUD” stands for “Create, Read, Update, Delete.”) methods save() and delete().
+Besides the load() method, Magento 2 model also contains the deprecated CRUD (“CRUD” stands for “Create, Read, Update, Delete.”) methods save() and delete().
 The actions have been delegated to the resource model.
-Developers striving to write upgrade safe code should not use the CRUD methods on the model, as they will be removed at some point in the future.
+Developers striving to write upgrade-safe code should not use the CRUD methods on the model, as they will be removed at some point in the future.
 Instead, the models should be passed directly to the CRUD methods on the resource model.

 Since the model load method will be removed at some point in the future, it is better to use plugins into the resource model load method instead of relying on these events.